yuchenliu15/yuchenliu15.github.io/index.md

 title: Yuchen
 ---
 <p>
-I'm a CS and Data Science student at NYU.
-My passions lie particularly in fullstack development and open source.
+I'm a software engineer at Bloomberg with a focus high performance C++ backend and efficient Python scripting.
 </p>

 <p>
-I love building web apps because there are so many new things to learn.
-I'm good at writing elegant code and working with a team.
-Btw, if you want to go to hackathons together or have a cool project idea, feel free to hit me up!
+Intereted in combining my disciplines in CS and Data Science to create robust programs that's backed by fair algorithms and data driven insights.
+Particularly, curious about bridging fullstack development skills with machine learning and AI to create pragmatic softwares with cutting-edge technologies.
 </p>